 Radio equipment

 The Radio and Telecommunication Terminal Equipment Directive (R&TTE) 1999/5/EC and its successor, the Radio Equipment Directive 2014/53/EU cover most radio equipment and include EMC essential requirements identical to those of the EMCD 2014/30/EU.
 This means that the essential requirements in the EMCD 2014/30/EU are obligatory for that radio equipment.
-However, radio equipment falling under the scope of R&TTED and/or RED does not fall under the scope of EMCD.
+However, radio equipment falling under the scope of R&TTED and/or RED does not fall under the scope of EMCD (Article 2.2.a).
 Consequently, reference to the EMCD shall not be made in the EU Declaration of Conformity of a radio product under the R&TTED and or the RED.
 Guidance on the Radio Equipment Directive can be found in the RED Guide, which will be made available on the website of the European Commission.

-It shall be noted that the RED will replace the R&TTE-D on 13th June 2016.
-As the RED does not include Telecommunication Terminal Equipment (TTE) in its scope, the EMCD applies to TTE placed on the EU market from 13th June 2016 on, except from TTE that intentionally emits and/or receives radio waves (which is radio equipment).
+As the RED, compared to the R&TTED, does not include fixed Telecommunication Terminal Equipment (TTE) in its scope, the EMCD applies to TTE placed on the EU market from 13th June 2016 on, except from TTE that intentionally emits and/or receives radio waves (which is radio equipment).
 For a detailed explanation see also Annex 4.

 Aeronautical products

-There is a RED group on aeronautical products, await outcome of this group, State of play: await outcome of discussion in TCAM WG08 and amend the following text if necessary:

-Aeronautical products, parts and appliances as referred to in (EC) No 216/2008 (as amended) of the European Parliament and of the Council of 20 February 2008 on common rules in the field of civil aviation and establishing a European Aviation Safety Agency, and repealing Council Directive 91/670/EEC, Regulation (EC) No 1592/2002 and Directive 2004/36/EC are excluded from the EMCD.
-This regulation and other relevant International Conventions and Regulations ensure that EMC requirements for aeroplanes and equipment intended for incorporation into aircraft are at least equivalent to those found in the EMCD.
+Accrding to Article 2.2.b, Aeronautical products, parts and appliances within the scope of Regulation (EC) No 216/2008 (as amended) of the European Parliament and of the Council of 20 February 2008 on common rules in the field of civil aviation and establishing a European Aviation Safety Agency, and repealing Council Directive 91/670/EEC, Regulation (EC) No 1592/2002 and Directive 2004/36/EC are excluded from the EMCD.

 Radio equipment intended for use by radio amateurs

-The EMCD excludes in article 2 (2a) products which are covered by the R&TTED 1999/5/EC and its successor RED 2014/53/EU.
-Furthermore the EMCD excludes in article 2(2c) radio equipment used by radio amateurs within the meaning of the Radio Regulations adopted in the framework of the Constitution of the International Telecommunication Union and the Convention of the International Telecommunication Union.
+The EMCD excludes (Article 2.2.c) radio equipment used by radio amateurs within the meaning of the Radio Regulations adopted in the framework of the Constitution of the International Telecommunication Union and the Convention of the International Telecommunication Union.

-If radio equipment is made available on the market (including cases where the intended use is for radio amateurs) then it is covered by the R&TTED 1999/5/EC and its successor RED 2014/53/EU.
+In any case, if radio equipment is made available on the market (including cases where the intended use is for radio amateurs) then it is covered by RED 2014/53/EU.
 Detailed information may be found in the RED guide.

-If not containing any radio equipment, kits of components to be assembled by radio amateurs as well as equipment made available on the market and modified by and for the use of radio amateurs are not regarded as equipment made available on the market.

 Equipment covered by other specific Union legislation

 According to Article 2(3) of the EMCD, if the EMC requirements for equipment are wholly or partly laid down more specifically by other Union legislation, the EMCD shall not apply, or shall cease to apply, to that equipment in respect of such requirements from the date of implementation of that Union legislation.